 While the entire Sea-to-Sky offers spectacular mountain biking, Whistler is arguably the crown jewel.
-From the gravity fed rush of the Whistler mountain bike park to the over 120 miles of world-class mountain biking trails in the Whistler Valley, there is something for everybody to explore.
+There is something for everybody to explore, from the gravity-fed rush of the Whistler mountain bike park to the over 120 miles of outstanding mountain biking trails in the Whistler Valley.

 What to Know Before You Go

-But don’t worry, you don’t have to be a pro to enjoy the Whistler Bike Park.
-The Bike Park itself offers a broad range of trails for every skill level.
+The Bike Park offers a broad range of trails for every skill level.
 Much like skiing, mountain biking trails are rated by difficulty using the following scale:

 - Blue square for more difficult intermediate trails

 - Single black diamond for very difficult

 - Red triangle for the most challenging “prolines” – experts only